murraydavis/Linux-System-Administration/README.md

 ## Linux System Administration My 90:9:1 Contribution

-### A Latex Compiled Document
+### A Latex Compiled Document on Mastering the Command Line for Linux System Administration

-The documents in this GitHub repository will allow you to compile a LaTeX package of documents in order to generate a PDF document called main.pdf.
+The documents in this GitHub repository will allow you to compile a LaTeX package of documents in order to generate a PDF book called main.pdf.
 If you don't want to compile the documents, you can instead just get the book, the main.pdf document.
+The book is about 340 pages long and includes a table of contents, a list of figures and tables, and an index of keywords, all of which are dynamic links.

 #### Github Site and downloading main.pdf